Objectway/grunt-zabcache/README.md

-# grunt-appcache
+# grunt-zabcache

 > Grunt task for generating an HTML5 AppCache manifest from the specified list of files.
-Forked from https://github.com/canvace/grunt-appcache with headcomment support.
+Forked from https://github.com/marcozabo/grunt-zabcache with headcomment support.
 The headcomment allow to add freetext comment in the first line of the manifest

 ## Getting Started
 This plugin requires Grunt `~0.4.1`